Contact: Alderswon Ministerial Association

 Recreational vehicles hook-ups also available.

-Cost: $195 per person per week includes lodging, work site supervision, and education programs.
+Cost: $275 per person per week includes lodging, work site supervision, and education programs and a Folklife Center T-shirt.

 Contact:Eric Fitts, Director